HellperKK/HeroBook/README.md

 # HeroBook

-A branching stroy engine written in diverse language and implementations.
+A branching story game engine made in diverse languages and implementations.